github/docs/content/repositories/releasing-projects-on-github/managing-releases-in-a-repository.md

 ## About release management

+You can create new releases with release notes, @mentions of contributors, and links to binary files, as well as edit or delete existing releases.

 {% ifversion fpt %}
 You can also publish an action from a specific release in {% data variables.product.prodname_marketplace %}.
 For more information, see "<a href="/actions/creating-actions/publishing-actions-in-github-marketplace" class="dotcom-only">Publishing an action in the {% data variables.product.prodname_marketplace %}</a>."